 SkinTE™ is regulated by the FDA as an HCT/P solely under Section 361 of the Public Health Service Act and 21 CFR 1271.
 The FDA has specific regulations governing HCT/Ps.
 HCT/Ps that meet the criteria for regulation solely under Section 361 of the Public Health Service Act and 21 CFR 1271 (361 HCT/Ps) are not subject to pre-market clearance or approval requirements, but are subject to post-market regulatory requirements.

-SkinTE™ is processed and marketed in accordance with the FDA’s requirements for human tissue and current good tissue practices (21 CFR 1271) and is manufactured by American Association of Tissue Banks (AATB)- and Foundation for the Accreditation of Cellular Therapy (FACT)-accredited facilities.
+SkinTE™ is processed and marketed in accordance with the FDA’s requirements for human tissue and current good tissue practices (21 CFR 1271).

 Important Safety Information

 Poor general medical condition or any pathology that would limit the blood supply and compromise healing, as well as nonvascular surgical sites, should be considered when selecting patients for SkinTE™, as such conditions may compromise successful outcomes or lead to sub-optimal results.

 Whenever clinical circumstances require implantation in a site that is contaminated or infected, appropriate local and/or systemic anti-infective measures must be taken.
 Unused or expired tissue product should be discarded according to local, state, federal and institutional requirements.
 Utilization of the SkinTE™ construct, process and/or technology is limited to healthcare professionals and facilities that are capable of handling such tissue products.